Chillin (Wale song): Critical reception

-New York Post critic Ryan Brockington liked the song, but questioned Gaga's emulation of M.I.A.
 Mosi Reeves from Spin criticized Gaga's "wanna-be-M.I.A. cadences", calling it "unnecessarily crass".
 Another review from Spin by Brandon Soderberg panned the song, saying that "[i]t wasn't a Wale song and it wasn't a Gaga song with Wale wedged in there somewhere, either.
 'Chillin' became something of an Internet rap watershed moment".
 Sean Fennessey from Pitchfork Media described the song as "much-maligned", adding that "there won't be much to gain from ['Chillin']...
 This was the first step in Wale's multiple personality debacle and he seems to know as much—nothing else on Attention Deficit resembles the goofy sneakers-shouting writing here."
 In another review, Ryan Dombal from the same website criticized Wale's repetition of his name and the usage of the samples calling it "unnecessary".
 Brian Howe from Paste described the track as "flashy and hollow".
 The Greyhound gave the song a negative review and believed that "with a lackluster hook and the repetition of the name 'Wale,' the airplay and sales of this single will depend greatly upon the vocals of Lady Gaga."
 Wilson McBee from Slant Magazine criticized both "Chillin" and the follow-up single, "World Tour", as "tepid Cool & Dre productions in which Wale seems to be attempting Black Eyed Peas-style halftime-show rap."
 McBee believed that the songs did not represent the true nature of the album.
 Prefix magazine was also critical of the song saying that "just when you think Wale understands the consequences of mindlessly horny partying... he gives us the dumb, cheaply agreeable Lady Gaga feature 'Chillin'."

 Chart performance

 The song performed moderately on the record charts.
 In the United States, the song debuted on the Billboard Hot 100 at number 99 but fell off the next week.
 It also reached a peak of number 26 on the Rhythmic Top 40 chart.
 According to Nielsen SoundScan, "Chillin" has sold 354,000 units in the US as of December 2010.
 In Canada the song reached a peak of number 73.
 "Chillin" charted on the ARIA Charts of Australia where it debuted number 29, and was present for a total of eight weeks.
 The song performed moderately in the United Kingdom and Ireland, where it reached peaks of number 12 and 19, respectively.
-It also charted on Billboard's Euro Digital Songs, peaking at number 18.
+It also charted on Billboard's Euro Digital Tracks, peaking at number 18.